mtgatool/mtgatool-web/src/components/docs/resources/introduction.md

 on Windows: `%USERPROFILE%\AppData\Roaming\MTG-Arena-Tool\logs\`

 If an update of MTG Arena broke everything, we feel you.
-You can inspect GitHub Issues if the issue in question has already been submitted or Discord, we try to fix these as quickly as it is humanly possible and we got quite good at it, but some times things break unexpectedly and it can take some time for us to figure out something was not working.
+You can inspect GitHub Issues if the issue in question has already been submitted or Discord.
+We try to fix these as quickly as humanly possible and we got quite good at it, but some times things break unexpectedly and it can take some time for us to figure out something was not working.

 # Disclaimer